sacaaa/digital-signature-based-rsa/README.md

 # digital-signature-based-rsa

-Digital signature based on RSA using Python and simple mathematical algorithms.
+This repository contains a Python script that implements a digital signature system and provides functionality for decoding the signature.
+The script uses RSA-like encryption and decryption methods, along with simple mathematical algorithms for efficient computation.

 ## Features